juicyjerrry/juicyjerrry/README.md

 - 👋 Hi, I’m @juicyjerrry
-- 👀 I’m interested in changing careers from Legal Processes and Administration to Programming
+- 👀 I’m interested in changing careers from Legal Processes and Administration to Software Development and Programming
+- 🥾 I'm looking for bootcamps or similar structured learning experiences that can get me on track to a full time programming job
 - 🌱 I’m currently learning Python 3.0 from https://www.freecodecamp.org/learn/
 - 💞️ I’m looking to collaborate on any beginner projects that you may think I can solve myself, or if theres something you'd be comfortable showing me the ropes on :)
 - 📫 How to reach me @juicyjerrry on twitter or my email is kendljeremiah@gmail.com